SunnySuite/Sunny.jl/README.md

 Codes like [Spirit](https://github.com/spirit-code/spirit) and [Vampire](https://vampire.york.ac.uk/) focus less on capturing quantum effects, but might be preferred for large-scale classical spin dynamics, e.g., for micromagnetics.

-## Join our community

-We want to interact with you!
-Please [join our Slack community](https://join.slack.com/t/sunny-users/shared_invite/zt-1otxwwko6-LzPtp7Fazkjx2XEqfgKqtA) and say hello.
-If you encounter a problem, please ask on the Slack `#helpdesk` channel.
-If you use Sunny in a paper, please add it to our [Literature Wiki](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature).

 ## Citing Sunny

 If you use Sunny in your research, please cite the Sunny Paper: